KaranJagtiani/IoT-Project-using-NodeMCU-MEAN-Stack/README.md

 2. Add your broker service credentials in "app.js" and "nodemcu_sketch" files.

+3. Make sure you have a active internet connection and add your WiFi credentials in "nodemcu_sketch" file.

-3. Upload "nodemcu_sketch" on your Node MCU.
+4. Upload "nodemcu_sketch" on your Node MCU.

-4. Make sure MongoDB is running by running this command:
+5. Make sure MongoDB is running:

 ```
 mongod
 ```

-5. Run the Node server using this command:
+6. Run the Node server using this command:

 ```
 node app.js
 ```

-6. Start the angular server using this command:
+7. Start the angular server using this command:

 ```
 ng serve